Samridhii1212/myquizapp/README.md

 #### Score Tracking
 - After completing a quiz, users see their score immediately.
 - Scores are stored and displayed in the user's dashboard for future reference.
+- Highlight the correct answers or show them alongside the user's answers, indicating which answers were correct and which were wrong.

 ### Admin Functionality

 #### Authentication
 - Admins have a secure and dedicated login.
-- Access to admin features is restricted to authorized accounts only.

 #### Manage Quizzes
-- Admins can create new quizzes by adding a title, selecting categories, and providing questions.
+- Admins can create new quizzes by adding a title and providing questions.
-- Quizzes can be edited or deleted as required.

 #### Track Performance
-- Admins can view detailed user reports, including quiz scores, attempts, and performance metrics.
+- Admins can view detailed user quiz scores.
 - This feature helps in understanding user engagement and quiz effectiveness.

 ---